The Hit Parade (group): Background

 The Hit Parade was initially formed by three schoolfriends Julian Henry, Raymond Watts, and Matthew Moffatt.
 They released their first single "Forever" in 1984 by announcing that they were 'London's No.1 Pop Group'.
-Their second and third singles "My Favourite Girl" and "The Sun Shines in Gerrards Cross" were lauded by the pop press and played on BBC Radio 1 by DJs John Peel, Janice Long despite being lo-fi and recorded cheaply in the garage of the Watts family house, a studio named 'The Building Site'.
+Their second and third singles "My Favourite Girl" and "The Sun Shines in Gerrards Cross" were lauded by the pop press and played on BBC Radio 1 by DJs John Peel and Janice Long despite being recorded cheaply in the garage of the Watts family house, a studio named 'The Building Site'.

 The group was later dismissed by the weekly music press as inconsequential and Watts moved to Berlin in 1989 to work with KMFDM, Henry developed a business in marketing and journalism, while Moffatt founded his own film lighting company.
 But The Hit Parade has continued to release new records to the present day, proclaiming the Latin motto "Semper Eadem" ("always the same").

 Recordings

 The Hit Parade record for JSH UK record label producing 7" vinyl singles in limited editions.
-The first Hit Parade single "Forever" was released in 1984 with a mock-vorticist manifesto.
+Their first single "Forever" was released in 1984 with a mock-vorticist manifesto.
 A year later The Hit Parade signed to Stiff Records but the label went out of business before anything (other than a track on a compilation album) was released.
 The first pressing of the band's "See You in Havana' single JSH5 with Stiff Records logo is collectible.
-The first Hit Parade LP With Love From The Hit Parade was released in 1988 to poor reviews: 'mire of cheesy mundane tunes' 'oblivious to musical developments of the last 24 years' (Q Magazine) 'twee like you wouldn't believe' (MM), apart from The Legend! at NME who declared the Hit Parade to be the 'perfect pop machine'.
+The first Hit Parade LP With Love From The Hit Parade was released in 1988 to mixed reviews.

-The band's diy approach was also lauded by fanzines (Caff, Are You Scared To Get Happy, Especially Yellow) and the album sleeve photograph was self-taken 'selfie', first time this technique had been used on an album cover.
-The album has been re-issued several times and is viewed as 80s indie classic.
+The album has been re-issued several times and is viewed as a 1980s indie classic.
 Following its release Henry was approached by Cherry Red Records and arranged nine songs on the first Would-be-goods album.
 In the 1990s, The Hit Parade signed to Sarah Records label and recorded "In Gunnersbury Park" b/w "Harvey".